NANAnoo/RTClothVR/README.md

 - Download UE4.

 - `git clone https://github.com/NANAnoo/RTClothVR.git`
-- Launch the UE4 Editor by double click `RTClothVR.uproject`.
+- Launch the UE4 Editor by double clicking `RTClothVR.uproject`.
-- Add Component `RTClothMesh` to one of a static mesh actor in the game scene.
+- Add Component `RTClothMesh` to one of the static mesh actors in the game scene.
 It should look like the figure below:
 <img src='./screenshoots/LoadTShirt.png'>
-- Simulation parameters can be modified in `Cloth Parameters` section of the detail panel.
+- Simulation parameters can be modified in the detail panel's `Cloth Parameters` section.

 ## Some of the results